akasharunabharathi/soil-moisture-estimation/README.md

 # Hardware Setup

-This project uses a Raspberry Pi 4, an Arduino Uno, a DFROBOT Capacitive V1.0 Soil Moisture sensor,
+This project uses a Raspberry Pi 4, an Arduino Uno, a DFROBOT Capacitive V1.0 Soil Moisture sensor, and a Raspberry Pi 5MP camera.

 ![alt_text](https://dfimg.dfrobot.com/nobody/wiki/33a9b85e364788554501f1dd493ba846.png)

+(The Arduino Uno acts an interface between the physical sensor and the Raspberry Pi due to the lack of an ADC concverter.
+Should the user find an ADC module, they may replace the arduino and remove it entirely.)

-The Arduino Uno is connected via USB to the Raspberry Pi and communicates via Serial Communication.
+The Arduino is connected via USB to the Raspberry Pi and communicates via Serial Communication.
 We are currently connected to `/dev/ttyUSB0`, which is a hardcoded address that might need to be changed depending on the the user.

 ![alt_text](https://roboticsbackend.com/wp-content/uploads/2019/11/raspberrypi_arduino_uno_serial_usb.png)